 Professor of Finance and Statistics

-Barbara Ostdiek is the Senior Associate Dean of Degree Programs and Associate Professor of Finance at Rice University’s Jones Graduate School of Business.
+Barbara Ostdiek is the Senior Associate Dean of Degree Programs and Professor of Finance and Statistics at Rice University’s Jones Graduate School of Business.
 A member of the Jones School faculty since 1994, Ostdiek has taught a variety of courses across all of the degree programs, most recently Portfolio Management and Economic Environment of Business, and she served for several years as the academic director of the El Paso Corporation Finance Center.
 Ostdiek received the Jones Graduate School Excellence in Teaching Award in 2001, 2004 and 2009.
 Her research, which focuses on investments and asset pricing, includes articles addressing characteristics-based investment strategies, optimal portfolio formation, and information flow and volatility within and across markets.
 Ostdiek publishes in top academic journals including the Journal of Finance, the Journal of Financial Economics, and the Journal of Financial and Quantitative Analysis.
 Ostdiek serves as audit committee chair on the board of trustees for the USAA Investment Management Company, is an independent member of Salient Partners Index Committee, and serves on the Academic Board of Alternative Investments Forum.
 She is a member of the Houston Livestock Show and Rodeo investment committee and serves on the board of directors of Musiqa.
 Ostdiek earned her B.A., summa cum laude, from the University of Nebraska in 1986 and her Ph.D. in finance from Duke University in 1994.

 - Portfolio formation